adam3smith/web-scraping/scraping-single-page.md

+---
-# Scraping a single page
+title: Scraping a Single Page
+description: Starting with just one...
+layout: default
+---
 * Let's begin by scraping information from a single page: http://www.ohiohouse.gov/scott-wiggam
 * Let's try to get the contact information, background, biography, and committee memberships